 Formal applications should be emailed to the Clerk, Mrs Emily Young, at email@example.com

-BT Payphone Removal Notices - The Parish Council is adopting the red phone box on Quay Lane.
+BT Payphone Removal Notices - The Parish Council has adopted the red phone box on Quay Lane.
 Does a member of the public have any thoughts on what this could be used for in the Parish?
 If you do, please email the Clerk@stgermansparishcouncil.gov.uk